fongandrew/react-redux-set-local/README.md

 Why?
 ----
-Redux's dispatch / action / reducer architecture make it easy to reason about complex state management.
+Redux's dispatch / action / reducer architecture makes it easy to reason about complex state management.
 Plus the dev tools and overall community support is fantastic.